 Interventions: Weekly staff meetings were held for team engagement, a safe sleep checklist for screening for SIDS, a shared decision making tool was utilized for patient engagement, and a follow-up phone log for referral to treat.

 Results: Achieving right care for SIDS prevention was met at 90% over 90-days.
 The checklist, referral to treat log book, and shared decision making tool were implemented at 100% by the end of the project.
 Staff were engaged through team meetings with improved Likert scores.

 Conclusions: Provider and staff education was significant to the success of this project.
 Newborns were properly screened for SIDS risk.
 The project can be replicated in other clinical settings.

 Keywords: SIDS, SUID, sudden infant death, cot death, sleep safety, pacifier

 Carpenter, C. (2020).
 A Patient-Centered Right Care Approach to Sudden Infant Death Syndrome Prevention in a Rural Clinic.
-Online Journal of Interprofessional Health Promotion, 2(1).
+Journal of Interprofessional Practice and Collaboration, 2(1).
 Retrieved from https://repository.ulm.edu/ojihp/vol2/iss1/6